estallio/cdl-bot-website/README.md

 ![Screenshot](img/Screenshot.png)

 ## Add team member
-1. Add a photo in the folder `public/images/team/` that approximately fits the aspect ratio 3:4 in portrait-mode.
+1. Add a photo in the folder `public/images/team/` that approximately fits the aspect ratio 3:4 in portrait-mode (be careful that the images are not too big in size, i.e. < 500 KB or even less).
 2. Add an entry to `public/content/team.json` like so:
 ```
 {